-For all of these reasons, Nauru is among the States most affected by climate change.
-We face significant challenges caused by climate change and its deleterious effects.
-26 The effects of climate change have the potential to impact our coastal infrastructure, food and water security, public health and safety, and local ecosystems.
-27 But climate change is already undermining and threatening Nauru's ability to cater to the basic needs of its population.
-28
+14 For all of these reasons, Nauru is among the States most affected by climate

+- 15 change.
+We face significant challenges caused by climate change and its deleterious - 16 effects.2 The effects of climate change have the potential to impact our coastal - 17 infrastructure, food and water security, public health and safety, and local - 18 ecosystems.3 But climate change is already undermining and threatening Nauru's - 19 ability to cater to the basic needs of its population.4 - 20

+21 We are dependent for our subsistence and economic development on marine
-We are dependent for our subsistence and economic development on marine resources and the marine environment.
-Against this background, the deleterious effects of climate change constitutes nothing short of an existential threat to the population of Nauru.
-Climate change is having catastrophic repercussions for the livelihood and economic well-being of the population of our island.
-Professor Bjorge will, in due course, address these questions as a matter of the law of the sea.

-As you will know, Mr President, members of the Tribunal, there is a reason why the initiative to these proceedings originated with Small Island Developing States.
-It has long since been evident to Small Island Developing States not only that the global climate must be protected, but also that there is a pivotal connection between climate change and the oceans.
+- 22 resources and the marine environment.
+Against this background, the deleterious - effects of climate change constitute nothing short of an existential threat to the - 24 population of Nauru.
+Climate change is having catastrophic repercussions for the - livelihood and economic well-being of the population of our island.
+Professor Bjorgewill, in due course, address these questions as a matter of the law of the sea. - 20 will, in due course, address these questions as a matter of the la 27 - As you will know, Mr President, members of the Tribunal, there is a reason why the initiative to these proceedings originated with Small Island Developing States.
+It has long since been evident to Small Island Developing States not only that the global climate must be protected, but also that there is a pivotal connection between climate change and the oceans. - 32 33

-It was through the foresight of one such State, Malta, that in 1988 the General Assembly adopted its resolution 43/53, entitled Protection of climate change for present and future generations of mankind.
-This resolution, the first of its kind to address climate change, identified that "certain human activities could change global climate patterns, threatening present and future generations with potentially severe economic and social consequences".
-29 But it also pointed to the connection between
+34 It was through the foresight of one such State, Malta, that in 1988 the General 35 Assembly adopted its resolution 43/53, entitled Protection of climate change for 36 present and future generations of mankind.
+This resolution, the first of its kind to 37 address climate change, identified that "certain human activities could change global climate patterns, threatening present and future generations with potentially severe 38 economic and social consequences".5 But it also pointed to the connection between 39 "the continued growth in atmospheric concentration of 'greenhouse' gases" and the 40 41 effects of climate change on the sea, such as "rise in sea levels".6 Already in the 42 1980s was there a clearly crystallized understanding that there was a vital nexus

-29 GA res.
-43/54 (1988), preambular para.
+5 GA res.
+43/53 (1988), preambular para.
 3

-25 Responsibilities and obligations of States with respect to activities in the Area, Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
+1 Responsibilities and obligations of States with respect to activities in the Area, Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
 10.

-26 Statement delivered by H.E.
+2 Statement delivered by H.E.
 Margo Deiye, Permanent Representative of the Republic of Nauru to the United Nations, 2nd United Nations Ocean Conference, Plenary Session, 30 June 2022.

-27 Republic of Nauru, Updated Nationally Determined Contribution, 14 October 2021, p.
+3 Republic of Nauru, Updated Nationally Determined Contribution, 14 October 2021, p.
 12.

-28 Statement delivered by H.E.
+4 Statement delivered by H.E.
 Margo Deiye, Permanent Representative of the Republic of Nauru to the United Nations, 2nd United Nations Ocean Conference, Plenary Session, 30 June 2022.